-Our gallery has been updated with new images of Tom rehearsing for the play “Coriolanus”.
+Our gallery has been updated with the first images of Tom on the set of his upcoming film “Crimson Peak”.